Skip to section

 - And there’s a relatively high 0.7% currency conversion fee.

-Last but not least, I found IG customer support on the slow and unresponsive side, with the live chat function offline frequently during business hours.
+Last but not least, I found IG customer support slow and unresponsive, with the live chat function offline frequently during business hours.

 Overall.